judesantos/ionic3-ng4-ts-karma-jasmine-tpl/README.md

-# ionic3 with angular4 project template. compatible with desktops and mobile devices.
+# ionic3 with angular4 project template - Compatible with desktops and mobile devices.

 This is a starter template for ionic3 projects.
 It also comes configured with the folllowing.

 1. angular4
-2. sass stylesheets
+2. sass
 3. es6
 4. karma-jasmine unit testing tools
 5. UT reporting with live reloading.